cloudmobi/CloudmobiSSP/ios-sdk.md

 Done!

-You are now all set to deliver CloudMobi Ads within your application!
+You are now all set to deliver Cloudmobi Ads within your application!

 ## <a name="step2">Cocoapods Integration</a>
 * Install CocoaPods and make sure you are running the latest version of CocoaPods by running: